UWRealityLab/StructuralQueryToolkit/README.md

 ![Selecting Menu Canvas](Documentation/SelectingMenuCanvas.png)

-Once you select either the title of sub header, you will see a "TextMeshPro" component.
+Once you select either the title of sub header, you will see a "**TextMeshPro**" component.
 Simply change the placeholder text.

 ![Finding TextMeshPro](Documentation/FindingTextMeshPro.png)